 A line of fast-growing evergreens or annuals planted around the perimeter of your outdoor air conditioner will soon fill in to create a natural screen.
 Check the manufacturer’s recommendations for air conditioner condenser clearance before you dig, and make sure not to damage any existing roots when you plant.

 It’s also worth noting that sticks and leaves can fall into your AC condenser housing.
-Make sure to clear this debris periodically to keep your AC running its best.
+Make sure to clear this debris periodically to keep your AC running at its best.
 An annual AC tune-up is a good idea for getting a serious clean before the summer season starts.

 Use Planter Boxes & Pots